 Albert Einstein, one of the greatest scientists of all time, called it a sacred gift.
 Steve Jobs, the late iconic inventor and the man behind Apple, rated it as a higher form of intelligence than intellect.
 Oprah Winfrey the immensely successful talk show host believes listening to it is crucial for lasting success.

-All of them were referring to our sense of intuition, which has the magical ability to know things without reasoning.
+All of them were referring to intuition, our sixth sense, which has the magical ability to know things without reasoning.

 Commonly referred to as gut feeling, our intuition is especially useful while making decisions.
 It acts as our very own inner guidance system by pointing us towards the path of higher fulfilment and growth and steers us away from undesirable situations.